 Slender, elegant, playful, acrobatic, the Pantropical Spotted Dolphin (Stenella Attenuata) is exactly the kind of dolphin you might most want erupting around the prow of your gin palace as you steam out to sea for a hard day's sun bathing.
-Although happily plentiful in quantity, their numbers have been falling dramatically over the past decade.
-Found in tropical and sub-tropical waters, they can be seen off many beaches in Sri Lanka.
+Although happily plentiful in quantity, their numbers have been falling dramatically over the past decade or so.

+Found in tropical and sub-tropical waters, they can be seen off many of the beaches of Sri Lanka.

 Their fondness for tuna has the depressing side result of ensuring that many are killed by fishermen, tragic by products of the race to keep the sushi bars of the world running smoothly.